Salted Maple Cold Foam

 This recipe is straightforward but make sure that you have all of the ingredients you need.

-• Milk of choice (2% and non-fat diary milk foam the best)
+• Milk of choice (skim milk or soy milk foam the best)

-• Maple syrup (I use Trader Joe’s brand, but use any brand you enjoy)
+• Maple syrup (use any brand you enjoy)

 • A pinch of kosher salt